sinesc/silicon-tracer/readme.md

 ## Project status: Getting there.

 ### Currently implemented
-- **Debugger**: Highlight conflict, break on conflict, break on custom expression, single step.
+- **Debugger**: Highlight conflict, break on conflict, break on custom net-expression, single step.
 - **Component libraries**: Support for both user created and pre-packages libraries (currently includes one open source library for 74x discrete logic chips).
 - **Network colors**: Networks can be assigned one of 10 colors to apply to all wires/ports in the net.
 - **LogiSim import**: See details below.